GuyTeichman/RNAlysis/docs/source/tutorial.rst

   :width: 600
   :alt: CLICOM clustering results - principal component analysis

+Once again, since two of the clustering setups we chose are non-deterministic, the clusters you end up with might end up looking a bit differently from these.
 Let's choose a few good-looking clusters to keep, and give them a name that indicates their expression pattern:

 .. image:: /tutorial_screenshots/01g28_clicom.png